โž—Linear Algebra and Differential Equations

 Why This Matters

-Orthogonality is one of those foundational ideas that shows up everywhere in linear algebra—and if you're taking this course, you're being tested on your ability to recognize when and why vectors, matrices, and even functions are "perpendicular" in a generalized sense.
+Orthogonality is one of those foundational ideas that shows up everywhere in linear algebra.
 The concepts here connect directly to solving systems of equations, simplifying matrix computations, data compression, and signal processing.
-When you understand orthogonality, you unlock powerful tools for breaking complex problems into simpler, independent pieces.
+When you understand orthogonality, you can break complex problems into simpler, independent pieces.

-Here's the key insight: orthogonality isn't just about right angles in 2D or 3D space.
-It's about independence and efficiency—orthogonal components don't interfere with each other, which makes calculations cleaner and solutions more stable.
-Don't just memorize definitions—know what principle each concept demonstrates and how it connects to practical applications like least squares regression, QR decomposition, and SVD.
+Orthogonality isn't just about right angles in 2D or 3D space.
+It's about independence and efficiency: orthogonal components don't interfere with each other, which makes calculations cleaner and solutions more stable.
+Know what principle each concept demonstrates and how it connects to practical applications like least squares regression, QR decomposition, and SVD.

 Foundational Definitions and the Dot Product

-Before diving into applications, you need rock-solid understanding of what orthogonality actually means.
-The dot product is your primary tool for detecting orthogonality—when it equals zero, you've found perpendicular vectors.
+The dot product is your primary tool for detecting orthogonality.
+When it equals zero, you've found perpendicular vectors.

 Definition of Orthogonal Vectors

-• Orthogonal vectors are linearly independent, meaning neither can be written as a scalar multiple of the other
+• Orthogonal vectors are linearly independent, meaning neither can be written as a scalar multiple of the other.
+(Note: this holds for nonzero vectors.
+The zero vector is technically orthogonal to everything but isn't linearly independent with anything.)

 Dot Product and Its Relation to Orthogonality